-- 8. Conditions for reimbursement of IDEA or WISH funds by the Bank to the Member: - a.
+7.8.
+Conditions for reimbursement of IDEA or WISH funds by the Bank to the Member:

+- a.
 At the time the Member requests reimbursement of IDEA or WISH funds from the Bank, the Member must provide the Bank with sufficient documentation verifying that the homebuyer is income eligible at the time of enrollment in that Set-Aside program in accordance with the Bank's published income eligibility guidelines. - b.
-In addition, the Member must provide certification and sufficient documentation if requested by the Bank, verifying that the: - 1) homebuyers and units funded by the Member satisfy the Bank's requirements and guidelines for the applicable AHP Set-Aside program. - 2) the funds will be used for eligible purposes. - the homebuyers have completed a homebuyer counseling program, meeting the requirements of the Regulation. - 4) the household participating in the IDEA or WISH program is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 5) that the units are subject to a retention agreement, consistent with the requirements of Section 1291.15(a)(7) of the Regulation. - c.
+In addition, the Member must provide certification and sufficient documentation if requested by the Bank, verifying that the: - 1) homebuyers and units funded by the Member satisfy the Bank's requirements and guidelines for the applicable AHP Set-Aside program. - 2) the funds will be used for eligible purposes. - 3) the homebuyers have completed a homebuyer counseling program, meeting the requirements of the Regulation. - 4) the household participating in the IDEA or WISH program is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 5) that the units are subject to a retention agreement, consistent with the requirements of Section 1291.15(a)(7) of the Regulation. - c.
 The Bank will reimburse the Member for the amount of AHP subsidy that has been funded by the Member to the homebuyer.
 The Bank will reimburse the Member for such funds only upon receipt from the Member of the final Closing Disclosure evidencing that the full amount of the requested AHP subsidy was passed on to the homebuyer and was used for downpayment and/or reasonable and customary closing costs. - d.
-Each Member receiving AHP subsidy will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - 9.
-The Member must certify that the rate of interest, points, fees and any other charges for all loans made in conjunction with the AHP subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk. - Households are eligible to receive AHP subsidies from only one Bank Set-Aside program, or from the Bank's General Fund. - 11.
+Each Member receiving AHP subsidy will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - 8.9.
+The Member must certify that the rate of interest, points, fees and any other charges for all loans made in conjunction with the AHP subsidy shall not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk. - 9.10.
+Households are eligible to receive AHP subsidies from only one Bankthe Set-Aside program, or from the Bank's-General Fund-, or the Targeted Fund.

+10.11.
 The Bank shall recover the amount of any AHP subsidy that is not used in compliance with the commitments made in the approved application and other documentation executed by the Member in accordance with the requirements of the Regulation.

-B. The IDEA and WISH Programs: Descriptions and Guidelines
+A. The IDEA and WISH Programs: Descriptions and Guidelines

-- 1. Individual Development and Empowerment Account (IDEA) - a.
-IDEA Program Description The IDEA program makes AHP funds available through participating Bank Members to qualified homebuyers who have participated in an Individual Development Account (IDA) program or who have successfully completed a Family Self-Sufficiency (FSS) contract of participation with the goal of homeownership, in a form approved by the Department of Housing and Urban Development (HUD) pursuant to the HUD Regulation2, or who have participated in a lease-to-own program administered by a nonprofit organization or government entity that supports property retention of foreclosed homes for low-and moderate-income families. - b.
-IDEA Program Guidelines - 1) The homebuyer is eligible to receive the lesser of \$22,000 or four times the amount of:
+- 1. Individual Development and Empowerment Account (IDEA) - B. IDEA-Program: Description The IDEA program makes AHP funds available through participating Bank Members to qualified homebuyers who have participated in an Individual Development Account (IDA) program or who have successfully completed a Family Self-Sufficiency (FSS) contract of participation with the goal of homeownership, in a form approved by the Department of Housing and Urban Development (HUD) pursuant to the HUD Regulation3, or who have participated in a lease-to-own program administered by a nonprofit organization or government entity that supports property retention of foreclosed homes for lowand moderate-income families. and Guidelines a.
+IDEA Program Guidelines